This chapter should be cited as follows:

 1) Respiration

-It is important to differentiate regular effective respiratory movements from ineffective and irregular breaths.
-Most babies will establish regular breaths such that by 3 minutes of age they have a heart rate over 100 bpm with good color and tone.
-If the breathing is irregular, gasping or not present, then respiratory support will need to be provided until regular breaths commence.
+It is important to differentiate effective spontaneous respirations from ineffective, irregular or absent breathing.
+Most newborns will establish regular breathing within the first 3 minutes, with a heart rate above 100 bpm, good color and normal tone.
+If respirations are absent, gasping or irregular, respiratory support will need to be provided until regular effective breathing is established.

 2) Heart Rate

 The heart rate is one of the most important physiological parameters in neonatal resuscitation.
-A good heart (defined as over 100 bpm) is reassuring.
+A good heart rate (defined as over 100 bpm) is reassuring.
 A heart rate that is increasing is the earliest sign of adequate aeration of the lungs and establishment of an effective circulation.
 The heart rate is best ascertained by direct auscultation at the cardiac apex in the initial stages.
-As soon as practically possible, a saturation monitor should be used to ascertain the pre-ductal saturation (right hand).
+As soon as practically possible, a pulse oximeter should be applied to the right hand to measure preductal oxygen saturation.
 This will often provide a saturation and heart rate trace within a minute or two of application.
-However, in circumstances of very poor perfusion it may fail to pick up and this will usually correlate with a severe bradycardia or asystole on auscultation.
-Evidence shows that it can be practically possible to assess the heart rate using a 3-lead ECG on bedside monitoring.10,11 Palpation of peripheral or central pulses is of limited use and should not be used during neonatal resuscitation.
+However, in circumstances of very poor perfusion, it may fail to pick up and this will usually correlate with severe bradycardia or asystole on auscultation.
+Evidence shows that it can be practically possible to assess the heart rate using a three-lead ECG on bedside monitoring.10,11 Palpation of peripheral or central pulses is of limited use and should not be used during neonatal resuscitation.

 3) Color

-The central color of a baby can be useful to gage response to resuscitation.
-Peripheral duskiness is quite common in the first hours of life.
-The color cannot be used to assess the effectiveness of oxygenation.
-A specific circumstance is a baby that remains pale despite appropriate resuscitation measures.
-This may signify a baby that has suffered significant blood loss, which may also be apparent from the history.
+The central color of a baby can be useful to guage response to resuscitation.
+Peripheral duskiness is quite common in the first few postnatal hours.
+However, color alone cannot be used reliably to assess the effectiveness of oxygenation.
+A newborn who remains pale despite adequate resuscitative measures may have experienced significant blood loss, which should be suspected from the clinical history and examination.

 4) Tone